zufre/sinatra-integrating-models-walkthrough-cb-000/README.md

 ## Overview
 In previous lessons, we've applied logic to data provided by the user directly in our application controller.
-While this works, it does not follow the principle of 'separation of concerns' - our files should do one thing and one things only.
+While this works, it does not follow the principle of 'separation of concerns' - our files should do one thing and one thing only.
 In this code-along lesson, we'll learn how to move the logic to a model in a Sinatra application.
 By doing this, we'll create our first full Model-View-Controller application in Sinatra.
 We'll use input from a form to create an instance of a model, and then send that instance back to a view to be displayed to the user.
 As an example, we're going to create a web application that analyzes a block of text from the user - showing the number of words, most common letters, and least common letters used.

 ## Objectives
 + Create a model in Sinatra